 Quoting the proverb there.
 That in turn is another very plain and clear warning to you and me about people who had knowledge of their Lord and Savior, came out of the world, because they escaped the pollution of the world.
 Then they turned back to it again because they found it attractive, and now Peter said they would have been better off never to even have known it.
 You look at the entire context, and the people that he is talking about were the false teachers who were within the church, and denying the Lord that bought them.

-One of the keys to understanding the book of Hebrews is to have knowledge that it was written to a group of people who were backsliding—people who were slipping, drifting away.
-In chapter 2 and in verse 1 the author wrote:
+One of the keys to understanding the book of Hebrews is to have knowledge that it was written to a group of people who were backsliding—people who were slipping, drifting away:

 That's pretty clear, but that is directed to those to whom Paul is writing—and that was a group of Hebrew Christians.
 As a result, the book contains a series of warnings.
 As a matter of fact there are five very strong, I would say arguably, the strongest warnings in the entire Bible about falling away.
 We're going to look at some of these very quickly.
-Let's go to chapter 10, and verses 26 through 31.
 This gets my vote as the strongest warning in the entire Bible.
 Whoever wrote this was romping and stomping at this time.